Monday, August 29, 2011

 Apply the mod podge to the tip of the shoe.
 Make sure you use a good amount:

 Lay the cut fabric over the shoe and press it onto the shoe while spreading the wrinkles out.
-Dont worry about extra fabric hanging over.
-We will take care of that later:

 Once you have the front on, mod podge the sides and press the fabric down all the way to the back of the shoe.
-Do this on both sides:
+Be sure to pull it tight, but do it softly.

 It should look something like this:

-After you do the back of the shoe, cut the extra fabric around the shoe's hole down to 1/2 an inch all the way around:
+cut the extra fabric around the shoe's hole down to 1/2" all the way around:

 It should look like this:

-When you are through, Mod Podge the entire shoe.
-Make sure you cover it really well.
-Let it dry completely before trying it on or cutting the extra fabric off the bottom.
+Let it dry completely before trying it on or cutting any extra fabric or strings off.

 Enjoy!